The Independent Evaluation Section (IES) delivers products and services in line with its three strategic pillars of mandated work.

 With multiple challenges to undertake evaluative activities due to COVID-19, IES has put its focus on supporting staff in strengthening capacity for planning, implementing and using evaluations.

 As a result, evaluation capacity at UNODC has been enhanced, as demonstrated by an increased number of on-the-job evaluation trainings tailored to the needs of the target audience.

-Finalized and useful evaluations have been ensured due to strengthened coordination with project managers at HQ and in the field, with IES guiding in the usage of innovative methods, new technology and robust methodology.
-This also includes two webinars on "Planning and undertaking evaluations in UNODC during the COVID-19 crisis" to strengthen evaluation capacity at UNODC.
+Finalized and useful evaluations have been ensured due to strengthened coordination and communication with project managers at HQ and in the field, with IES guiding in the evaluation process, using new technology and robust methodology.
+IES also held two webinars on "Planning and undertaking evaluations in UNODC during the COVID-19 crisis" to strengthen evaluation capacity at UNODC.
 Read more in IES Web Story: Evaluation in the Time of COVID-19.

 Under pillar 1, IES also develops evaluation guidelines, templates and tools for evaluation management.
 All evaluations are further undertaken according to the Norms and Standards developed by UNEG.
 For more information, see UNEG and other UN Resources.